FAQ for Admitted Students

 Does Barry offer scholarships?
 How do I apply for Scholarships?

 Yes!
 Barry Law is very proud of the scholarship program.
-In fact, 100 percent of last year’s entering class received an institutional scholarship from $1,000 and up.
 Admitted candidates are automatically considered for scholarships and do not need to complete any additional forms.
 If a scholarship is offered to you, a notice will be sent with your official acceptance letter.
 Barry Law wants you to have this information as soon as possible in order to weigh your options.

 What happens if I don't meet the required law GPA to maintain my Barry institutional scholarship?

 The scholarship renewal process automatically occurs after spring term grades are posted.
 Renewal is based on the student maintaining the minimum cumulative grade-point-average (cgpa) noted in the award letter.
 Unlike most schools that remove scholarships, if renewal criteria are not met, Barry University School of Law will reduce your scholarship if the required cgpa is not earned but is within a certain range of the requirement.
 If the cgpa is outside of this range, the scholarship will be removed.